MP Estate Planning UK

 offshore trust inheritance tax

 Protecting your family’s legacy is a top priority for many of us.
-We understand the importance of ensuring that your loved ones receive the inheritance you intend for them, without unnecessary depletion due to taxes.
+We understand the importance of ensuring that your loved ones receive the inheritance you intend for them, without unnecessary depletion due to inheritance tax (IHT).

-While many tax advantages associated with offshore trusts have been curtailed, they can still offer significant benefits to international families.
-These benefits extend beyond tax considerations, providing a secure way to manage and distribute your estate.
+While many tax advantages historically associated with offshore trusts have been significantly curtailed — particularly following the UK’s move towards a residence-based tax regime — they can still offer genuine benefits in specific circumstances, most notably for non-UK domiciled individuals with foreign assets.
+These benefits extend beyond tax considerations alone, providing a structured way to manage and distribute wealth across borders.

 Key Takeaways

-• Offshore trusts can provide tax benefits for international families.
+• Offshore trusts can provide IHT benefits specifically for non-UK domiciled individuals with foreign assets.

 Understanding Offshore Trusts

-When it comes to safeguarding your family’s inheritance, understanding offshore trusts is crucial.
-Offshore trusts have become a significant component of estate planning for individuals seeking to protect their assets and minimize tax liabilities.
+When it comes to safeguarding your family’s inheritance, understanding offshore trusts — and their limitations — is crucial.
+Offshore trusts occupy a specialist niche within estate planning, primarily serving individuals with genuine international connections.

-An offshore trust is essentially a trust that is resident for tax purposes outside the UK.
-According to HMRC, a trust will be considered non-UK resident if all of its trustees are non-UK resident, or if there are both UK and non-UK resident trustees, the settlor was not resident or domiciled in the UK when the trust was settled.
+An offshore trust is a trust arrangement that is resident for tax purposes outside the UK.
+According to HMRC, a trust will be considered non-UK resident if all of its trustees are non-UK resident.
+Where there are both UK and non-UK resident trustees, the trust’s residence depends on whether the settlor was UK resident, ordinarily resident, or domiciled in the UK when the trust was created or when funds were added.

 What is an Offshore Trust?

-An offshore trust is established when a settlor transfers assets to a trustee, who then manages these assets for the benefit of the beneficiaries.
-The key characteristic that defines an offshore trust is its tax residency outside the UK.
+An offshore trust is established when a settlor transfers assets to trustees based in a jurisdiction outside the UK, who then manage those assets for the benefit of named beneficiaries.
+The key characteristic that distinguishes an offshore trust is that its tax residence is outside the UK.
+It is important to note that a trust is not a separate legal entity — it is a legal arrangement.
+The trustees are the legal owners of the trust assets, and they hold those assets subject to the obligations set out in the trust deed.

 Key characteristics of an offshore trust include:

-• Beneficiaries who may or may not be UK residents
+• Beneficiaries may or may not be UK residents — though UK-resident beneficiaries face specific tax charges on distributions

 Key Features of Offshore Trusts